Give Them Grace

 Everything that isn’t gospel is law.
 Let us say it again: everything that isn’t gospel is law.
 Every way we try to make our kids good that isn’t rooted in the good news of the life, death, resurrection, and ascension of Jesus Christ is damnable, crushing, despair-breeding, Pharisee-producing law.
 We won’t get the results we want from the law.
 We’ll get either shallow self-righteousness or blazing rebellion or both (frequently from the same kid on the same day!).
 We’ll get moralistic kids who are cold and hypocritical and who look down on others (and could easily become Mormons), or you’ll get teens who are rebellious and self-indulgent and who can’t wait to get out of the house.
 We have to remember that in the life of our unregenerate children, the law is given for one reason only: to crush their self-confidence and drive them to Christ.2

 Actually, the Law has more purpose than pointing sinners to God’s promise, although that was its primary purpose.
 The Law didn’t only produce Pharisees.
 It also produced David and Elijah and Hezekiah and Josiah and the Maccabees and Zachariah and Elizabeth and Joseph and Mary and Nicodemus and so on and so on.
 It also keeps our hearts safe and happy (in a yielded heart).
 Drawing a direct line from “everything that isn’t gospel” to Pharisaism (true legalism), hypocrisy, self-righteousness, etc. is incorrect.
 I think the authors (and many others) have fundamentally mischaracterized the Mosaic Law to the point where we now say “Law” and we really mean “Pharisaism”.
 To go further, the Bible has more than just the gospel in it.
 The New Testament has more than the gospel in it, for that matter!
 Read the book of James or Galatians.
 I just read Psalm 119 and it extols the virtues of God’s Law.
 I fear this book goes too close to actually condemning the laws of God.
-Jesus himself didn’t come to condemn the Law (Romans 3:30), and there is also a Law of Christ that we must fulfill as New Testament believers (Gal.
+Jesus himself didn’t come to condemn the Law (Matthew 5:17), and there is also a Law of Christ that we must fulfill as New Testament believers (Gal.
 6:2).

 An aside: I happen to believe that childhood actually can be compared to the Dispensation of the Law and adulthood can parallel Grace.
 There ought to be more “laws” while our children are young, so that they will learn how to be good recipients of the grace of adulthood.
 See my article “Of Dispensations and Parenting.”
 We parents should not feel insecure about setting high standards for our children any more than God did for the Israelites.